sebj/SJADNShareController/README.md

 `[ADNShareController shareItems:[NSArray arrayWithObject:@"Here's some text to share on App.net!"]];`

-###TODO

-* Currently working on using a [Kiwi](http://kiwi-app.net) URL to post (kiwi://post?text=Hello%20World for example)

 ##License
 Share, make changes, use commercially if you wish.
-[Crediting "Seb Jachec"](https://twitter.com/iamsebj) would be nice, but is not necessary.
+[Crediting "Seb Jachec"](http://sebj.me) would be nice, but is not necessary.